bartmcleod/VrmlParser/README.md

 ```
 *See also http://pegjs.org/documentation#generating-a-parser-command-line*

-This generates the parser as a JavaScript file, that can be loaded in the html page using a &lt;cript&gt; tag like any other JavaScript file.
+This generates the parser as a JavaScript file, that can be loaded in the html page using a &lt;script&gt; tag like any other JavaScript file.

 Note that the options come before the input file name.
 Running this command will generate the parser in `vrml.js`, which you can then load in the browser.
 The parser will be available to you as vrmlParser: